nick-esqueda/social-media-api/NOTES.md

 docker run --name mysql-test -p 3306:3306 -e MYSQL_ROOT_PASSWORD=password1234 -e MYSQL_USER=social_media_demo_user -e MYSQL_PASSWORD=password5678 -e MYSQL_DATABASE=social_media_demo -d mysql

 docker run --name social-media-demo-test3 --network=network-test1 -p 8080:8080 -d social-media-starter:test3

+## Integration test: @Transactional not working

+@Transactional on the test method do not control the transactions on the server. this is because the test method and server are running on different threads. this means those transactions will not rollback.

+FIX:
+used @AutoConfigureMockMvc to mimic HTTP requests to controller. this means server won't start. replace restTemplate usage with mockMvc. configure Spring Security Test and adjust test methods.
+@Transactional should work now, since tests and transactions are on same thread.